fern-api/fern/docs/markdown_files/services.md

 # Defining a service

-This page is about defining a REST service, which communciates over HTTP.
+This page is about defining a REST service, which communicates over HTTP.

 _If you're interested in \_defining a \_real-time_ API (_e.g. over WebSocket), you'll likely want to [define a channel](channels.md) instead._